 Dying Matters A coalition formed by the National Council for Palliative Care to promote discussion of dying, death and bereavement.

-British Humanist Association supports a change in the law to allow assisted dying which is not restricted to those with a 6 month or less life expectancy.
+Humanists UK (formerly the British Humanist Association) supports a change in the law to allow assisted dying which is not restricted to those with a 6 month or less life expectancy.

 International Right-to-Die Organisations

 World Federation of Right-to-Die Societies WFRtDS was founded in 1980 and consists of 49 right-to-die organizations from 26 countries

 Right-to-Die Europe is a sub-group of WFRtDS which links 19 right-to-die societies in 15 countries in Europe

 MDMD is a member of both these organisations.
 Curiously, Dignity in Dying isn’t.